-- (a) Students who complete their program with a 3.30-3.49 GPA will graduate with honors (Cum Laude).
-Those who complete the program with a 3.50-3.94 GPA will graduate with high honors (Magna Cum Laude), and students who completed their programs with a 3.95-4:00 GPA will graduate with maximum honors (Summa Cum Laude). - (b) Satisfy the following time-limit requirements for degree-completion:
+- (a) Comply with the specific departamental requirements. - (b) Students who complete their program with a 3.30-3.49 GPA will graduate with honors (Cum Laude).
+Those who complete the program with a 3.50-3.94 GPA will graduate with high honors (Magna Cum Laude), and students who completed their programs with a 3.95-4:00 GPA will graduate with maximum honors (Summa Cum Laude). - (c) Have approved the program courses with a minimum of 2.0 GPA. - (d) Satisfy the following time-limit requirements for degree-completion: